 What are the deadlines for your graduate programs?
 The MAB Application Priority Deadline for both domestic and international applicants is January 31, 11:59PM Pacific Time, USA for Autumn (late August) admission.
-We will be accepting applications through February 28, 2019 and encourage you to apply.
+We encourage you to apply.
 Late or incomplete applications will not be accepted.
 Decision Deadline: April 15.
 Admitted applicants must either accept or decline our offer by the decision deadline.

 Most applicants should have had exposure to some chemistry and biology in addition to (or included in) their major fields of study.
 Students should have a suitable academic background to successfully complete the required courses in at least one of the technical concentration areas for the MAB.
 The recommended background is as follows:

 Biomedical Imaging: Differential equations, linear algebra, physics (waves), circuits, DSP, some programming, such as MATLAB, and physiology is beneficial.

 Molecular Bioengineering and Biomaterials: Biology (especially fundamentals of cell biology), general chemistry, organic chemistry and biochemistry are beneficial.

 Regenerative Medicine and Biomaterials: Biology (especially fundamentals of cell biology), general chemistry, organic chemistry and biochemistry are beneficial